Pepperfry: Revolutionizing India’s Furniture Retail with Innovation and Growth

 This e-commerce company has a wide range of products that make for an amazing experience for the users.
 Their products and delivery mechanism have made them a leading brand in their category.
 The company has registered 7 million+ visits on its website every month, boasted of more than 4.5 million registered users and subscribers, and claims to have over 10,000 sellers on board.

-Initially, Pepperfry was started to provide products across multiple lifestyle categories, but after a year, in 2013, Pepperfry pivoted to find a niche in the category of selling only furnishings, home decor, and related products online.
+Initially, Pepperfry company started to provide products across multiple lifestyle categories, but after a year, in 2013, Pepperfry pivoted to find a niche in the category of selling only furnishings, home decor, and related products online.
 Headquartered in Mumbai, Pepperfry has also opened over 60 Pepperfry studios in 18+ Indian cities.
 These studios display a wide range of furniture so that customers can get a look and feel of the furniture before placing an order.

 In September 2018, Pepperfry launched a furniture rental service in Mumbai, Bengaluru, Delhi, Gurgaon, Hyderabad, Pune, Chennai, Noida, and Ahmedabad, despite Furlenco and Instamojo already having a lion’s share of the market.
 This service targets the urban population between the ages of 25 to 35 and is offering 1200+ products for rent for a period of 6, 9, or 12 months.
-In 2018, it also tied up with online classifieds platform Quikr for a furniture exchange program.
+In 2018, it also tied up with the online classifieds platform Quikr for a furniture exchange program.

 Pepperfry is particularly proud of its omni-channel capabilities, allowing the consumer to order anytime, anywhere, from any channel or device.
 This is possible through mobile and website presence, which allows consumers to switch easily between these media for any part of their purchase journey.